CARE – Center for Altruism Research and Education

 Breathing Easy Again

-When tariffs caused one senior citizen’s essential breathing medication to triple in cost overnight, she faced an impossible choice between affording groceries and the medication that kept her lungs clear.
+When tariffs caused one woman’s essential breathing medication to triple in cost overnight, she faced an impossible choice between affording rent and groceries or the medication that kept her lungs clear.
 She had done everything right — but sudden economic forces pushed her to the edge.

-CARE stepped in immediately, covering the full cost of her medication while she worked with advocates to secure insurance that would provide long-term coverage.
-She never missed a dose.
-She never had to choose.
+CARE stepped in, immediately covering the cost of her medication while she worked with advocates to secure insurance that would provide long-term coverage.
+Because we CARE she could breathe easier.

 A Vehicle for a New Beginning